CJepps/Musical-Matcher/README.md

 ![picture of new game modal](assets/images/screenshots/music-matcher-newgame-modal.PNG)
 ### Game page
 ![picture of gamepage](assets/images/screenshots/music-matcher-gamepage.PNG)
-- Game information section displays the time remaining in the game, number of moves made, and a star rating based on number of moves made.
+- Game information section displays the time remaining in the game and number of moves made.
 - 4x4 grid of 16 cards that are on a dark background so they are easily visable by the user.
 - Cards present a musical notation image when clicked.
 If a correct pair is clicked then both cards  do not flip back over and a sound is played to notify user of a correct pair.
 If an incorrect pair is matched then the cards turn back over and a different sound is played to notify the user of an incorrect match .
 - Cards emit a flip sound when clicked.